 Pre-exposure prophylaxis (PrEP) is an HIV prevention method that involves HIV-negative individuals at risk of HIV infection taking a daily medication before being exposed to the virus.
-“Pre-exposure” means before coming into contact and “prophylaxis” stands for preventative treatment.1 At the time this article was updated, only two medications, under the brand names Truvada® and Descovy®, have been approved by the U.S. Food and Drug Administration (FDA) for daily use to prevent HIV infection.2 The U.S. FDA also approved generic version of Truvada® (emtricitabine 200 mg/tenofovir disoproxil fumarate 300 mg) produced by Teva, which is considered equivalent to Truvada® and have the same clinical effects and safety profiles.7 In this article, “PrEP” refers to both brand name and generic versions of Truvada®, and Descovy® unless specified.
+“Pre-exposure” means before coming into contact and “prophylaxis” stands for preventative treatment.1 At the time this article was updated, only two medications, under the brand names Truvada® and Descovy®, have been approved by the U.S. Food and Drug Administration (FDA) for daily use to prevent HIV infection.2 The U.S. FDA also approved several generic versions of Truvada® (emtricitabine 200 mg/tenofovir disoproxil fumarate 300 mg), which are considered equivalent to Truvada® and have the same clinical effects and safety profiles.7 In this article, “PrEP” refers to both brand name and generic versions of Truvada®, and Descovy® unless specified.

 How Does PrEP Work?

 PrEP regimens, including both Truvada® (emtricitabine and tenofovir disoproxil fumarate) and Descovy® (emtricitabine and tenofovir alafenamide), are combinations of two different anti-viral drugs that lower the chance of HIV-1 infection by interfering and stopping the virus from duplicating and spreading in the host’s body.1 PrEP is not a vaccine and must be taken once each day consistently.
 A certain amount of PrEP must be present in the bloodstream for it to be effective.
 PrEP reaches maximum protection against HIV acquired through receptive anal sex when an individual has been taking the medication daily for about 7 days.
 Truvada® reaches maximum protection after about 21 days of daily use for receptive vaginal sex and for injection drug use.2 Descovy® has not been studied for HIV prevention in the case of receptive vaginal sex.

 How Effective Is PrEP?